 OWASP Amass Project

 The OWASP Amass project is focused on DNS enumeration and network infrastructure mapping techniques.
 These techniques include: obtaining subdomain names by scraping web pages, accessing web APIs, querying public databases, recursive brute forcing, crawling web archives, permuting/altering DNS names, reverse DNS sweeping, and querying ASNs and netblocks associated with IP addresses.
 The information collected during an enumeration is used to build a network map of an organization's presence on the Internet.

 When the enumeration is complete, an Amass suite tool is capable of converting the results into several different formats accepted by popular network graph visualization engines.
 This aids analysts and infosec experts attempting to quickly identify network layout and external networks being utilized by the target organization.

 The project has software deliverables that are implemented in the Go programming language.
-These deliverables include command-line tools, a local transform for Maltego, and a Go package that can be imported into other software projects.
-The software is portable across popular operating systems such as Windows, Linux, MacOS, FreeBSD, etc. The command-line tools can be obtained via several mechanisms described on the installation page, such as through a Go development environment, the release binaries and the Snap package manager for Linux systems, and various package managers maintained by other projects.
+These deliverables include command-line tools and a Go package that can be imported into other software projects.
+The software is portable across popular operating systems such as Windows, Linux, MacOS, FreeBSD, etc. The command-line tools can be obtained via several mechanisms described on the installation page, such as through a Go development environment, the release binaries, the Snap package manager for Linux systems, and various package managers maintained by other projects.

 This program is free software: you can redistribute it and/or modify it under the terms of the Apache 2.0 license.
 OWASP Amass and any contributions are Copyright © by Jeff Foley 2017.